sofa-framework/doc/components/constraint/projective/partiallinearmovementprojectiveconstraint.md

 	<tr>
 		<td>minDepIndice</td>
 		<td>
-The indice node in the list of constrained nodes, which is imposed the minimum displacment
+The indice node in the list of constrained nodes, which is imposed the minimum displacement
 		</td>
 		<td></td>
 	</tr>
 	<tr>
 		<td>maxDepIndice</td>
 		<td>
-The indice node in the list of constrained nodes, which is imposed the maximum displacment
+The indice node in the list of constrained nodes, which is imposed the maximum displacement
 		</td>
 		<td></td>
 	</tr>
 	<tr>
 		<td>imposedDisplacmentOnMacroNodes</td>
 		<td>
-The imposed displacment on macro nodes
+The imposed displacement on macro nodes
 		</td>
 		<td></td>
 	</tr>